trackme518/trick-the-ear-spatial-audio-engine/README.md

 ### Windows
 Tested on Windows 11.
 It should work out of the box.
 Just double-click the ".exe" file.
 If you are using an antivirus such as Windows Defender, it will show a warning - you can safely click "More info" and choose "Run anyway".
 Next time it should run without warning.
 Allow the program in your firewall for both private and public connections.

+### MacOS
+Apple forces developers to pay each year just to distribute signed apps - I don't like this.
+What you can do:
+* open terminal
+* run `xattr -d com.apple.quarantine /path/to/YourApp.app` that will remove the quarantine flag.

+Other alternative is to:
+* Righ-click the app
+* Click open, confirm the dialogue

 ## Acknowledgments
 Special thank you to:
 * [Pavel Husa](https://github.com/pavelhusa) for consultation